betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 File sharing allows participants to share whole files which attendees can then download to their own systems.
 There are varying levels of support for this among the products often restricted by file types (e.g. extensions).
-Some vendor's provide support for scripts and even augumented reality files.
+Some vendor's provide support for scripts and even augmented reality files.
 File sharing, especially executable scripts, may introduce additional security concerns.